donaldlab/OSPREY3/doc/optimizing-graphs.md

-# Overview of Task 1: Find a conformation
+# Task 1: Find a conformation using graph theory

 *This document focuses on just the graph algorithms in Osprey.
 You'll want to read [the general overview](optimizing.md) first.*